aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

 ### Metadata and labels

-The metadata entry is critical on the definition of any resource as it will enable Kubernetes and yourself to easily identify and select the resource on need.
+The metadata entry is critical while creating any resource as it will enable Kubernetes and yourself to easily identify and select the resource.

-In this entry, you will define a `name` and a `namespace` (defaults to `default`) for the resource, thanks to which the control plane will automatically be able to tell if the file is a new addition to the cluster, or the revision of a previously loaded file.
+In this entry, you will define a `name` and a `namespace` (defaults to `default`), thanks to which the control plane will automatically be able to tell if the file is a new addition to the cluster or the revision of a previously loaded file.

-On top of those elements you can define a `labels` section.
+On top of those elements, you can define a `labels` section.
 It is composed of a set of key-value pairs to narrow down the context and content of your resource.
-Those labels can later be used in any almost CLI commands through [Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors).
+Those labels can later be used in almost any CLI commands through [Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors).
-As those entries are not used in the core behavior of Kubernetes, you can use any name you want, even if Kubernetes has some [best practices recommendations](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/).
+As those entries are not used in the core behavior of Kubernetes, you can use any name you want, even if Kubernetes defines some [best practices recommendations](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/).

 Finally, you can also create an `annotations` section, which is almost identical to `labels` but not used by Kubernetes at all.
-Those can be used on the applicative side to trigger behaviors or ease debugging.
+Those can be used on the applicative side to trigger behaviors or simply add data to ease debugging.

 ```yaml
 # <metadata> narrows down selection and identify the resource